roboogle/gtkmvc3/gtkmvco/docs/quickstart/source/index.rst

 see through the barriers.
 Controllers observe some parts of the logic into the model side, and can control some parts of the views.

-1. One controller control one or more Views
+1. One controller controls one view (and possibly the sub-views)
 2. One view can be controller by one or more controllers.
 3. One controller control and observes one model.
 4. One controller can also observe many other models.